What is a Prolactin Test?

 If your blood does not clot in the expected period, you may:

-If you might have a bleeding disorder, the doctor may suggest factor replacement treatment, blood platelets, or fresh frozen plasma transfusions.
+If you have a bleeding disorder, the doctor may suggest factor replacement treatment, blood platelets, or fresh frozen plasma transfusions.

 Frequently Asked Questions